DarioMastro95/CleverTransfo-Inductor-Doc/src/Carpentry-details.md

 Within the standard, the applications cover the range of magnetic steel width from 40 to 200, with an increase of 5 mm.
 It is possible to enter all the core widths available, as low as minus 40 and/or as high as above 200.
 The option of sorting the table by any column, including multiple selections - by holding down the CTRL key while selecting the various columns - makes it easy to compile and check.
 If a core width is added, values must be entered for all the dimensions that identify each component of the carpentry involved.
 To modify existing values, it is necessary to identify the area of the table using the filter at the top left and the order by clicking on the column header.
 Sorting the table by carpentry + component + core width would make it extra clear.

-### Table fields (Carpentry measurements)
+### Table fields (Carpentry details)

-- **Carpentry detail**: type of carpentry, chosen from the types listed in the drop-down menu of the data input screen under the "carpentry" label.
+- **Carpentry details**: type of carpentry, chosen from the types listed in the drop-down menu of the data input screen under the "carpentry" label.
 - **Element**: code of the component that is part of that carpentry.
 The codes are assigned during the implementation of that carpentry and must not be changed.
 - **Measure**: in this row, establish the measure to which the value is assigned.
 ***Example: L***